Moshi IonSlim 5K full review

 The IonSlim is available directly from Moshi for £49.95, which is a bit steep for a battery of that capacity, but you’re paying a premium for the attractive design and minimal form factor.
 If you're looking for something cheaper, check out our best power bank deals.

-The size is what’s really impressive about the IonSlim and makes it one of the best power banks in 2017.
+The size is what’s really impressive about the IonSlim and makes it one of the best power banks this year.
 Measuring just 130x70x8.5mm and weighing 143g, this is smaller and lighter than the average modern smartphone, but similar enough in dimensions that it can happily sit alongside one in a pocket.

 The width is what’s really impressive - at 8.5mm it’s only fractionally thicker than the USB-A port - they really couldn’t have made this any thinner without dropping USB-A entirely, so this is about as portable as a power bank gets - matched only by the 7.8mm thick Flux Card.